 I recommend that you play octaves in your left hand with the root note of the chord you play in your right.
 So if you are playing an F chord with your right hand, you’ll play 2 lower F notes in your left.
 It’s simple, and (importantly) it sounds good!

 In my opinion, this is the easiest way to add more depth to your sound while still avoiding a “muddy” effect.
-An it leaves plenty of room for added flourishes and improv later.
-Speaking of which…
+It also leaves plenty of room for added flourishes and improv later.
+Speaking of which …

 Chords Are Just the Beginning

 Everything you’ve learned here today is the basis of chord-based playing.
-With this knowledge alone you can begin playing a lot of modern songs of your choice.
-And with some practice, it will probably sound pretty good!
+With this knowledge alone you can begin playing many modern songs of your choice.
+And with some practice, it will probably sound pretty good.
 I love how much progress my students can make with just this basic info alone.

 - Octave switching

 In other words, there’s more to learn and incorporate into your playing if you want to really build out and customize your sound.

 But don’t get overwhelmed by the meaning of improvise.
 None of the techniques I just mentioned are overly challenging.
 None of them should take years to learn.
 In fact, a month or two of dedicated study can be all it takes.

 That’s why I’m so excited about my resources on how to learn piano online.
 They’re all designed to help you learn what I’ve described here today – as quickly and simply as possible.